-Born of a Finnish mother and a father of Syrian descent, Lisa Hajjar is a professor in the “Middle East Studies” and “Law and Society” programs at the University of California at Santa Barbara (UCSB), though she utterly lacks credentials in either field.
+Born of a Finnish mother and a father of Syrian descent, Lisa Hajjar is a professor in the “Middle East Studies” and “Law and Society” programs at the University of California at Santa Barbara (UCSB), though she lacks credentials in either field.
 She holds a PhD in sociology from American University in Washington, DC, but has no training in law or legal studies, is not qualified as a Middle East scholar or researcher, and has extraordinarily few bona fide publications even in sociology.
 Nevertheless, UCSB has granted her tenure as well as its “Pious Award” for her “research.”
-Hajjar was also among the UCSB faculty members to participate in the Not in Our Name anti-war campaign opposing the U.S. invasion of Iraq.

 Before coming to Santa Barbara, Hajjar taught “military law” at Swarthmore.
 There she engaged in partisan, one-sided indoctrination in her classroom, as is revealed by the syllabi of her courses there.
 Her required reading list was a who’s who of far leftists, communists, and haters of America and Israel.
 Among her proclamations at Swarthmore, was: “While the United States voices outrage about Saddam Hussein, it goes on tolerating human rights violations and other misdeeds by regional allies.”

-At least five of Hajjar’s articles are featured on a PLO web site.
-Together with Steve Niva, a pro-terrorism faculty member at Evergreen State College in Washington State and a Counterpunch columnist, she is a disciple of the late Edward Said, whose 1978 book Orientalism asserted that it is impossible for Westerners to write valid accounts of Middle Eastern affairs because their ideas are tainted by cultural biases.
-Hajjar believes that Said’s writings set in motion “lasting reverberations throughout the academy.”
+A number of Hajjar’s articles are featured on a PLO web site.
+She is a disciple of the late Edward Said, and she believes that Said’s writings set in motion “lasting reverberations throughout the academy.”

 Lisa Hajjar may be at her most dishonest when she is co-authoring political propaganda together with Stanford University professor of history Joel Beinin.
 In Alyssa A. Lappen’s words, Beinin “denounces American ‘imperialism’ on Al-Jazeera Television.
 A former Zionist, he refers to jihadist suicide bombers as ‘martyrs.’
 He praised Mideast scholars for ignoring the issue of terrorism, and he regularly repeats the most twisted and paranoid claims of Islamist regimes as though they were historical fact.”
 Beinin is the former president of the Middle East Studies Association.